-Our Lady of Holy Cross College uses American College Test (ACT) subtest scores as criteria for placement of traditional aged students.
+Our Lady of Holy Cross College uses American College Test (ACT) subtest scores as criteria for placement in PSSP courses.
 Concordant COMPASS Placement subtest scores are used when ACT scores are unavailable.
-Students who do not meet cut-off requirements for placement in a PSSP course are re-evaluated.
-This process allows students to re-take the COMPASS Placement Test.
-If the cut-off score for placement is not met a second time, a thirty-day waiting period is required before the student may request a third test session.
-Entrance to the College is denied when the cut-off score requirement is not met a third time.
+Students who score lower than sixteen on a subtest score are typically denied admission to the College.
 Students whose scores exceed requirements for placement may enroll at any time.
-The table below defines the PSSP Course Placement Policy.
+The following table defines the PSSP Course Placement Policy.